ntgovernment/ntg-web-design-system/README.md

 # NT Government Design System for Web

-Welcome to the Northern Territory Government Design System for web repository!
+Welcome to the Northern Territory Government Design System for Web repository!
 If you're utilising assets from this repository, please notify us by sending an email to [websupport@nt.gov.au](mailto:websupport@nt.gov.au) so we can include you in our change management communications list.

 ## WORK IN PROGRESS